 Rhoades went on to tell me how Leviton integrates with many of its competitors, a concept dubbed “co-opetition,” seeing competition as a chance for partnership, he said.

-I rounded out my long day of booth meetings over in the sound rooms, where I visited with WiSA, the Wireless Speaker and Audio Association.
+I rounded out my long day of booth meetings over in the sound rooms, where I visited with WiSA, the Wirelss Speaker and Audio Association.
 The big update there was a CEDIA announcement with Bang and Olufsen detailing a long-term product development plan adopting WiSA technology.
-B&O is the first certified WiSA-compliant manufacturer, passing rigorous testing performed at WiSA’s authorized test center in Sunnyvale, CA. Read more about the test center here.
+B&O is the first certified WiSA-compliant manufacturer, passing rigorous testing performed at WiSA’s authorized test center in Sunnyvale, CA. Read more about the test center here http://www.residentialsystems.com/news/0022/wireless-speaker-and-audio-association-passes-opens-test-center/84712.
 WiSA is pushing for consumer branding recognition, and sporting its logo on B&O products is one means of achieving that goal.

 Jim Venable, president of WiSA Association proudly told me that membership has doubled since last year and “momentum is clearly continuing to develop.”

 This was the third EXPO for WiSA, and Venable has noted that impressions have gone from skeptical, to less skeptical, to no skepticism this year.
 Custom installers “are doing the math and have warmed up to WiSA,” he said.

 In the future, multiroom audio will “absolutely” be a part of WiSA’s technology, but for now, the association is sticking to its strategy in the living room.
 Venable also mentioned that WiSA is being pulled into the pro community, working with one of the leading groups in pro AV, which Venable declined to name.

 My only regret about CEDIA EXPO is that I wasn’t able to personally see more of the technology in action.
 At least there’s next year, back in Denver.